180 Degree Farm 2015 © ALL RIGHTS RESERVED.

 As Mason’s cancer became non-progressive, we realized we needed to do more than just grow good food for ourselves.
-We wanted to produce for the local community, healthy, organic, “clean foods” that did not contain pesticides, herbicides, hormones or antibiotics.
+Simply put, we wanted to produce foods for the local community we struggled to find locally while Mason was recovering - healthy, organic, “clean foods” that did not contain pesticides, herbicides, hormones, or antibiotics.

-We felt led to do something more than just grow food, but to give a helping hand up to those families who are fighting cancer or other serious disease.
+We also realized that many families fighting cancer may have insurance for treatment, but are financially unable to afford the lifestyle change it takes to recover and heal (consuming nutrient dense, clean foods).
 Not only does our organization give organically grown food to those families who are fighting cancer, but we also teach about food awareness and nutrition.
 Once a month we speak at CTCA in Newnan and do other speaking engagements, as time allows.

-Although we are not set up at the farm as a food bank, we distribute this food to local churches, who better know the needs within the community.
-We also do a market at CTCA (Cancer Treatment Centers of America) in Newnan weekly, where we give out about 300-500lbs of organic food to cancer patients and staff.
+Although we are not set up at the farm as a food bank, we do have a market at CTCA (Cancer Treatment Centers of America) in Newnan weekly, where we give out about 300-500lbs of organic food to cancer patients and staff.
 At the farm on Saturday's, we sell fresh fruits and vegetables to the community.
 This helps bring in much needed revenue so we can purchase seeds, minerals for the soil, feed for the animals, and helps cover operating expenses.

-Thanks to critical partnerships with UNFI, CTCA of Newnan, and local churches & food banks, we've been able to expand our reach to those who are sick and/or impoverished locally and beyond.
+Thanks to critical partnerships with UNFI, CTCA of Newnan, and local churches, we've been able to expand our reach to those who are sick and/or impoverished locally and beyond.
 Here is a breakdown of 180's impact on the community since 2010:

 Organic food donated to those fighting cancer in our community -